thuml/Latent-Spectral-Models/README.md

 pip install -r requirements.txt
 ```

 2. Prepare Data.
-You can obtain the datasets from the following links.
+You can obtain experimental datasets from the following links.

 | Dataset       | Task                                    | Geometry        | Link                                                         |
 | ------------- | --------------------------------------- | --------------- | ------------------------------------------------------------ |